pozil/legacy-api-scanner/README.md

 # Legacy API Scanner

-Run this scanner Apex class to identify if your Salesforce org is receiving legacy SOAP, REST or Bulk API calls as defined in this [knowledge article](https://help.salesforce.com/articleView?id=000351312&type=1&mode=1&language=en_US).
+Run this anonymous Apex code to to identify if your Salesforce org is receiving legacy SOAP, REST or Bulk API calls as defined in this [knowledge article](https://help.salesforce.com/articleView?id=000351312&type=1&mode=1&language=en_US).

 The scanner inspects the `ApiTotalUsage` event logs and lists outdated API calls with their API type and versions.

+**ℹ️&nbsp;&nbsp;Disclaimers:**

-**ℹ️&nbsp;&nbsp;Disclaimer:** this tool is not officialy supported by Salesforce and is provided as-is without any warranties.
+- this tool is not officialy supported by Salesforce and is provided as-is without any warranties.
+- never execute anonymous Apex code that you don't trust or understand against your org.
+Consider reading the ~60 lines of [legacy-api-scanner.apex](legacy-api-scanner.apex).

 ## Instructions